lobossl/todo/README.md

 # https://thetodolist.eu/

 - A simple to-do-list in vanilla javascript
-- Storing data to localStorage inside browsers
+- Storing data to localStorage
 - Works on all browsers